We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Little did I know that 25 years later my new trolling motor would have more than 100 pounds of thrust at my disposal, drawing from three marine batteries.
 I’d link it to my electronics, including GPS, and it could autopilot me from one spot to another, or hold me steady on a predetermined waypoint.
 Furthermore, I’d be able to outfit it with various accessories—including levers, cable jackets, specialized prop nuts and aftermarket props—to enhance its performance.
 Finally, and perhaps most importantly, today’s trolling motors are more durable that those of a generation ago.
 It used to be that if you hit a stump, or even just got bogged down in grass, steering cables and shafts and other internal parts would break.
 With today’s beefed-up build quality and breakaway mounts, you can just keep on trucking.

 We’re living in a golden age of electric trolling motor efficiency, and that’s bolstered by the fact that we have four main players in the field.
 By the late 1990s, we were effectively down to two, MotorGuide and Minn Kota, but with the addition of Lowrance’s proprietary products as well as those of mainstream electronics manufacturer Garmin, we now have an arms race of epic proportions to keep your boat under silent trolling motor power.
 There are rumors of a fifth competitor entering the fray either this year or next.
-For now, here’s what the big four sell at the top of their lineups.
+For now, here’s the best trolling motors for fresh or saltwater.

 Minn Kota’s Ultrex completely raised the bar in what was then a two-horse race when the company introduced the Ultrex in 2017.
 Anglers had utilized GPS functionality extensively for well over a decade before, but never before in seamless concert with their electric trolling motor.
 While the motor was made to “go,” perhaps the greatest innovation was the ability to stop and stay – with Spot-Lock, the motor could keep a boat fixed on a GPS coordinate, even in the teeth of strong winds or heavy currents.
 Today’s Ultrex models build upon that strong start, and come in multiple models—both 24 and 36-volt versions, requiring two and three batteries, respectively, and 45 and 52-inch shafts to account for different boats and fishing styles.